jaimiemontague/dementia-caregiver-app/README.md

 - iOS (via App Store or TestFlight)
 - Android (via APK or Google Play Store)
-- Web (hosted version for caregivers who don’t want to install the app)
+- Web (hosted version for caregivers who don't want to install the app)

 ---